ignite/cli/docs/getting-started/index.md

 ### Creating a Blog-Chain

 Starport comes with a number of scaffolding commands that are designed to make development easier by creating everything that's necessary to start working on a particular task.
-One of these tasks is a `scaffold chain` command which provides you with a foundation of a fresh Cosmos SDK blockchain so that you don't have to write it yourself.
+One of these tasks is a `scaffold app` command which provides you with a foundation of a fresh Cosmos SDK blockchain so that you don't have to write it yourself.

 To use this command, open a terminal, navigate to a directory where you have permissions to create files, and run: